Nathan Sonenshein: Career

-Sonenshein retired from the Navy in 1974, and took up residence in Fairfax, Virginia.
-He moved to Moraga, California, less than a decade later and became assistant to the president of Global Marine Development, Inc., in Newport Beach, California.
+Sonenshein retired from the Navy in July 1974, and took up residence in Fairfax, Virginia.
+He moved to Moraga, California, less than a decade later and became assistant to the president of Global Marine Development, Inc. in Newport Beach, California.
 In 1982, he received the American Society of Naval Engineers' Harold E. Saunders Award, which honors "an individual whose reputation in naval engineering spans a long career of notable achievement and influence."
 In 1983, he was a member of the Marine Board of the Commission on Engineering and Technical Systems of the National Research Council.
 During his tenure, the board produced a report, "Criteria for the Depths of Dredged Navigational Channels".

 On July 1, 1984, he was appointed by President Ronald Reagan to a two-year term as one of eight members of the National Advisory Committee on Oceans and Atmosphere.
 The Reagan Administration's choices for the panel membership drew criticism from environmentalists, who noted that it included no atmospheric scientists.

 One of the committee's more controversial reports during his tenure suggested that U.S. shipyards be allowed to go out of business rather than be propped up by government subsidy.
 The report, released July 16, 1985, concluded that the country's shipyard capacity is "considerably greater" than would be required in a major conventional war.
 Using classified Pentagon studies, the report concluded that shipyards could expand production by 3½ to six times, providing all the new ships that would be needed.
 "Look at England in the Falklands", Sonenshein told the Washington Post.
 "In less than two months, they were able to modify and convert some 50 of their merchant ships that were then used for naval operations...Sure, it's always better to have more shipyards and more merchant ships to give you a margin of safety.
 But the hard question is, are you going to pay for it?
 I wouldn't pay for any more than we now have."